"The Other Swedes"

 (1907-1991)

-Perhaps American artist Lester Raymer's most meaningful and greatest painting that he created in the Swedish Lindsborg community was that of the King of Sweden on a white stallion flanked in the background by the Swedish Pavilion and the Bethany Lutheran Church.
+Perhaps American artist Lester Raymer's most notable painting that he created for the Swedish Lindsborg community was that of the King of Sweden on a white stallion flanked in the background by the Swedish Pavilion and the Bethany Lutheran Church.
 This was painted in anticipation of the scheduled visit of His Majesty, Carl XVI Gustaf, King of Sweden, to Lindsborg on April 17, 1976.

-Raymer, of English descent, was born in 1907 in the farming community of Alva, Oklahoma.
-In his early childhood, he started drawing and experimenting in a wide variety of art forms.
-Raymer graduated from the Chicago Art Institute in 1933 and returned to his family farm where he produced his art from his studio their until 1945, when he married artist Ramona Weddle, a Swede from Lindsborg.
-She also graduated from the Chicago Art Institute, in 1936, and was teaching art at Bethany College.
-They would live together in the house and studio he built in Lindsborg until his death in 1991, a year before Ramona’s death.
+Raymer, of English/German descent, was born in 1907 in the farming community of Alva, Oklahoma.
+In his early childhood, he started drawing and experimenting with a wide variety of art forms.
+Raymer graduated from the Chicago Art Institute in 1935 and returned to his family farm where he produced his art from his studio there until 1945, when he married artist Ramona Weddle, a Swede from Lindsborg.
+She also graduated from the Chicago Art Institute in 1934.
+After returning to Lindsborg, Ramona taught physical education at Bethany College in the 1942/1943 school year.
+She also served as the Delta Phi Delta art fraternity Counsellor in the 1944/1945 school year, the same time Lester Raymer was the painting instructor at Bethany College.
+They would live together in the Red Barn Studio, a house and studio that he built in Lindsborg until his death in 1991, a year before Ramona’s death.

 His Majesty, Carl XVI Gustaf, King of Sweden